VCityTeam/Spatial-Multimedia-DB-docker/README.md

 ## General information

 - IMPORTANT : This docker requires a [Postgres database](https://www.postgresql.org/) to run properly.
 You should have one currently installed and running, possibly in another docker or setup in your docker-compose for example.
-If you don't have one currently up and running, you can use this [docker](https://hub.docker.com/_/postgres) to set one up, as shown [below](https://github.com/VCityTeam/Spatial-Multimedia-DB-docker/blob/master/README.md#using-docker-compose-recommended if you do not have postgres yet or if you want an easier deployment).
+If you don't have one currently up and running, you can use this [docker](https://hub.docker.com/_/postgres) to set one up, as shown [below](https://github.com/VCityTeam/Spatial-Multimedia-DB-docker/blob/master/README.md#using-docker-compose).

 This docker is used to create a [Spatial Multimedia database](https://github.com/VCityTeam/Spatial-Multimedia-DB).
 It is used to easily deploy a database and simultaneaously add an admin account.
 This database is used to store documents you can visualize in a 3D environment and interact with (follow the link above for more details).

 ## How to use it

 ### Using docker-compose (recommended if you do not have postgres yet or if you want an easier deployment)
+<a name="using-docker-compose"></a>

 - Copy the context folder provided in this directory in your compose folder.
 - Create a .env file in your compose folder (if one already exists, do not create another)